First report of the Special Rapporteur on human rights and hazardous substances and wastes to the General Assembly

 Today, the evidence has grown that the vast majority of the global population lives on the wrong side of a toxic divide.
 For over 20 years, the mandate on human rights and toxics (formerly toxic waste) has reported to the UN Human Rights Council on human rights violations arising from toxic pollution.
 Given the need for stronger action at the global level, the mandate was requested in 2017 to begin reporting on the issue to the UN General Assembly.

-first report to the U.N.
-General Assembly (A/73/567), the Special Rapporteur on human rights and toxics introduces the mandate, highlights recent activities and offers recommendations for ongoing international discussions.
+In this report, the Special Rapporteur on human rights and toxics introduces the mandate, highlights recent activities and offers recommendations for ongoing international discussions.
 The Special Rapporteur explains the link between the mandate and achieving the Sustainable Development Goals and brings to the fore the need for a stronger, more comprehensive global framework to protect human health from a toxic environment to help address the injustices resulting from divergent standards of protection between countries.

 The Special Rapporteur offers recommendations for strengthening the ability of the global community to protect human rights from toxic exposures, and highlights the potential contribution of the business and human rights discourse to the issues at hand.